-NP255C Advanced Immersion V 6 CR
+NP371 Advanced Immersion IV (replaces NP256D) 6 CR

-This course, delivered entirely in Anishinaabemwin, is a continuation of NP254C.
-Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP343 and initiates the sixth year Anishinaabemowin Pane Immersion Program.
+Students with advanced-mid to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Lab hours are additional hours spent with fluent speaker(s).
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
 Prerequisite: None.

-NP256D Advanced Immersion VI 6 CR
+NP372 Advanced Immersion V (replaces NP257D) 6 CR

-This course, delivered entirely in Anishinaabemwin, is a continuation of NP255C and initiates the sixth year Anishinaabemwin Pane Immersion Program.
-Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP371.
+Students with advanced-mid to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Lab hours are additional hours spent with fluent speaker(s).
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
 Prerequisite: None.

-NP257D Advanced Immersion VII 6 CR
+NP373 Advanced Immersion VI (replaces NP258D) 6 CR

-This course, delivered entirely in Anishinaabemwin, is a continuation of NP256D.
-Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP372 and is part of the final courses in the sixth and final year of the Anishinaabemowin Pane Immersion Program.
+Students with advanced-mid to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Lab hours are additional hours spent with fluent speaker(s).
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
 Prerequisite: None.